mdyd-dev/demo-blog/README.md

 ## Demo Blog

 Welcome the demo-blog repository.
 You will find here the source code for screencasting sessions explaing how to build blog on platformOS.
+Each of the epside is finished with dedicated tag release so that you can browse through every development stage.

 # List of Episodes